Jim-JMCD/syncBKUP/README.md

 ### Backup Destination

-Directory structure of the backup repository, the levels are:
+Directory structure of the backup repository:

-* Level 1 - Top level - an existing directory given to syncBKUP as **-d \<destination\>**
+* Level 1 - The directory given to syncBKUP as thre backup destination **-d \<destination\>**.
-* Level 2 - The computer name where the script was run.
-This permits multiple computers tp write to the same storage area.
+* Level 2 - The computer name where the script was run, this identifies the source computer.
 * Level 3 - A directory name derived from the source date directory provided by **-s \<source\>**, it only contains the Level 4 directory.
 * Level 4 - The directory level named after the parent of the data.
 Example if the source directory is **-s /home/ada/music** the name of this level will be **music**.
 This level contains:
    * The synced backup data.
    * The log file
    * The versions diretories.
 They contain all the deletions and modifications between each back.

+ The top level (Level 1) has to be a pre-existing directory.
+SyncBKUP will automatically create directories for Levels 2 to 4 when required.

 <ins>How to identify and locate what is backed up</ins>

 * Level 2 - Computer name of data source
-* Level 3 - Directory path of the source given to syncBKUP.
-The directory name of Level 3 uniquely identifies each source directory  "/" slashes of the source directory path are replaced with underscores "_", spaces in directory names are preserved.
+* Level 3 - Directory name is a modified form of the directory path of the source given to syncBKUP.
+The "/" slashes of the source directory path are replaced with underscores "_", spaces in directory names are preserved.

 _Examples_
 <!All backups can be located in **../Computer name/Modified_source_directory_name/..* -->